ceedee666/modern-abap-curriculum/docs/hello_world.md

 SAP BTP account is prepared for ABAP development.
 The booster created a new subaccount in the global account.
 The instances and subscriptions in this subaccount should look similar to the following screenshot.
-Note, that the names of the subaccount, the instance and the environment might differ depending on the parameters used in the booster.
+Note, that the names of the subaccount, the instance, and the environment might differ depending on the parameters used in the booster.

 ![Subaccount created by Booster](./imgs/hello_world/booster_result.png)